How to Recognize and Avoid Spam and Phishing Emails

-The FTC reports a significant increase in email scams and phishing attacks since the start of the COVID-19 pandemic.
-Scammers promise everything from miracle treatments, to work-from-home schemes, to “bargains” on in-demand products.
+The FTC reports a significant increase in email scams and phishing attacks.
 Cyber criminals are also targeting remote work technologies, such as video conferencing services.
 A remote worker’s home network is likely to be less secure than their company server.

 How Phishing Works